 - and other minerals including manganese, selenium, iron, and zinc.

-Consume natural whole foods – vegetables, whole grains, legumes, fruit, herbs, nuts, seeds, fresh meat, and fish – while avoiding processed foods.
+Consume natural whole foods – vegetables, whole grains, legumes, fruit, herbs, nuts, seeds, fresh meat, and fish – while avoid processed foods.

-Dietary fiber is essential for gut health, and a healthy gut is necessary to mange your anxiety.
+Dietary fiber is essential for gut health, and a healthy gut is necessary to manage your anxiety.

 The best source of dietary fiber are fruits, vegetables, whole grains, legumes, nuts, and seeds.